paulgevers/autopkgtest/doc/README.package-tests.rst

   identifier. ``autopkgtest-reboot`` will cause the test to terminate (with ``SIGKILL``).

-- ``adt-run`` backs up the current state of the test source tree and any ``$ADT_ARTIFACTS`` that were created so far, reboots the testbed, and restores the test source tree and artifacts.
+- autopkgtest backs up the current state of the test source tree and any ``$ADT_ARTIFACTS`` that were created so far, reboots the testbed, and restores the test source tree and artifacts.